DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 You can also <%= govuk_link_to "find alternative lesson planning resources and tips.", "#" %>

-As well as preparing for your first placement, you can also think about <%= govuk_link_to "what to ask your teacher training provider.", "#" %>
+As well as preparing for your first placement, you can also think about <%= govuk_link_to "what to expect from your teacher training provider.", "#" %>